COIE-Club/cisco-ios-complete-guide/Cisco IOS Comprehensive Guide/01-Device-Basics/03-User-Accounts-and-Passwords/README.md

 * **The Sub-command Caveat:** Privilege levels are extremely literal.
 If you grant a custom level access to `configure terminal` (e.g., `privilege exec level 5 configure terminal`), the user can enter global configuration mode, but they won't be able to actually change anything unless you also explicitly authorize the configuration sub-commands (like `privilege configure level 5 interface`).

 ### Verification
-To verify this configuration, log in as your newly created custom user and issue the following command:
+To verify this configuration, log out of the console using `exit`, log back in as your newly created custom user, and issue the following command:

 ```text
 Router# show privilege